Kenchu123/Simple-MapReduce-Engine/README.md

 ### Serve

-`serve` command start the command server and wait for commands from clients.
+`serve` command starts the command server and waits for commands from clients.

 ```bash
 ./bin/sdfs serve [flags]